Pachyveria Powder Puff

 Details about Pachyveria Powder Puff "Known as Exotica or Kobayashi"

 Pachyveria Powder Puff is a hybrid of two other plants, Pachphytum Oviferum and Echeveria Cante.
 This succulent plant has beautiful powdery, silvery-blue leaves that blush violet in cold temperature or intense light.
 It is a good succulent plant to grow, especially for beginners.
 Because this can survive in many environmental and growing conditions.

 Pachyveria Powder Puff does not require any special watering methods.
-Just use the typical succulent watering method.
-Soak the soil completely, and then wait for some days to dry out completely before watering again.
+Just use the normal succulent watering method.
+I.e. soak the soil completely, and then wait for some days to dry out completely before watering again.
 This method will help it develop stronger roots distribution.

 In winter, it'll need frequent watering and well-draining soil.
 Because winter is the active growth season for Pachyveria Powder Puff.
 But the watering rules still apply here.
 Just make sure to not water if the soil is still wet.

 Keep in mind, Pachyveria Powder Puff can withstand underwatering but will die soon if overwatered.

 Where to Plant Pachyveria Powder Puff